Women’s Team Tennis Guidelines 2019

 Sportsmanship.
 It is imperative that all members competing for the NCFC conduct themselves in a way that is respectful and courteous.
 High standards of sportsmanship are held for all NCFC members and their guests.
 Poor sportsmanship of any kind will not be tolerated and if observed, the Committee will be notified and appropriate steps will be taken to correct the situation.

 Player Movement.
 Committee decisions on player movement consider team roster needs (i.e., is there room for more players) and player readiness (has the player succeeded at the current division level?).
-Here as well, the Director of Tennis/Ladies’ Team Coordinator may offer guidance; however, decisions are made strictly by Committee vote.
+Here as well, the Director of Tennis/Ladies’ Team Chair make the decisions.

 Candidates for movement can be “pulled up” by the upper team’s need to fill out a roster, or can “rise up” by achieving an exceptionally strong performance record at the lower level.
 Ideally, both conditions exist to support player movement.